ningyu1991/DefectDetection/README.md

 - [Multi-column holistic-input GoogLeNet model](https://drive.google.com/file/d/1NuSvKbIY7tqdcN_H8XBXGwrNJGDJ_Xue/view?usp=sharing) (download and put it under model/GoogLeNet/)
 - [Multi-column patch-input GoogLeNet model](https://drive.google.com/file/d/1EJyA-CsXLe_lmnxd8pO-E47qcogoFVEV/view?usp=sharing) (download and put it under model/GoogLeNet/)

+## Infogain Weights
+- If users launch their own training or testing with the [infogain loss](http://caffe.berkeleyvision.org/doxygen/classcaffe_1_1InfogainLossLayer.html) as Eq.
+1 in our [paper](https://arxiv.org/pdf/1612.01635.pdf), they can use our pre-computed weights at data/infogain_mat/, which follows the formulation as Eq.
+4 in our [supplemental material](https://drive.google.com/file/d/1J3suq5UnSjCZGEkrqCHTnKUPlg505p7f/view?usp=sharing).

 ## Testing
 - First download testing images from the addresses in the first column in the file data/test/defect_testing_gt.csv into data/test/original_resolution/.
   Or put customized images into that directory.